 And it quickly grew, both in terms of its audience and the number of community members wanting to get involved.
 From the start, volunteers were invited to come into the FestiFools studio and help construct the students’ puppets, which take months to build, and carry the puppets in the parade.
-But organizers soon recognized that what really wanted was to build something (that requires a smaller time commitment) themselves.
+But organizers soon recognized that what they really wanted was to build something (that requires a smaller time commitment) themselves.
 So in 2011 – after a commissioned project involving lighted paper sculptures fell through – Tucker’s team added FoolMoon as an annual Friday night precursor to Sunday afternoon’s FestiFools parade.

 FoolMoon became a pretty instant success.
 Community members attended free workshops, or learned online, how to build their own luminary sculptures – the simplest take no more than a couple of hours to construct – and meet up at one of three locations around town (Kerrytown, Slauson Middle School, U-M Museum of Art) to be part of a sunset processional that ends in a big street party downtown.